Internal Pipe Coating

 Partially polymerized oils, including waxes and silicas, as well as dirt, can be found in oil and gas fluids.
 Solid particles include sodium chloride, potassium chloride, other salts, carbonates, sulfates, and other dissolved substances.

 In the fluid, some of these particles disintegrate, while others stay in suspension.
 As they travel through pipes at speeds nearing 200 mph, these particles transform into fiercely corrosive missiles that cause severe damage.
 These fast-moving particles cause a significant amount of influence on coatings developed for internal pipeline applications.

-FBE is a type of high-performance coating created from anti-corrosion powder for typical working temperatures.
-This coating is suited for temperatures up to 80 degrees Celsius.
+FBE internal pipe coating is a type of high-performance coating created from anti-corrosion powder for typical working temperatures.
+This type of internal coated pipe is suited for temperatures up to 80 degrees Celsius.

 - Application Methods of Internal FBE Coating

 Before blast cleaning, a visual inspection is required to check for the presence of oil or grease.
 The surface of the pipe must be thoroughly cleaned using blast cleaning in order to eliminate rust, scale, and any other undesirable particles.
 This has a rough exterior finish.
 This sort of coating requires a roughness value between 50 and 100 microns.
 The inside surfaces of pipes are painted using a spray gun following blast cleaning.
 This helps to evenly distribute the coating on the heated pipe.
 The pipe revolves continuously about its longitudinal axis.
 After coming into contact with the heated surface, the powder melts and transforms into a liquid.
 This liquid FBE coating travels onto the surface of the pipe and immediately solidifies.
 This is the Fusion Bonding procedure.

 - It may be applied to pipes with diameters ranging from 2 to 48 inches.

 - It is ideal for a variety of thicknesses.